Chaitanyassr/AppLauncher/README.md

 - Build install.exe as a web based installer with the help of advance installer (https://www.advancedinstaller.com/user-guide/qa-web-installation.html)
 - Put the URL of MSI installer while building exe in advance installer.
 - Put the install.exe and the applauncher exe in the same folder and Zip it.
+- Note - setup file, exe and msi are to build as it to be asked what files the user want to be install first.